TRSCode/JavaScript_Part2/fakerAPI/README.md

-This is an assignment using:
+# fakerAPI
+## Server Side

+This assignment creates a user and company object to display using the designated url/route
+* JavaScript
-- Express
+* Express
-- Faker API
+* Faker API
-- Creates to objects to be created through Faker API (user and company info)
-- Test API with Postman
+* Test the API with Postman